-16. The PAPs losing their livelihoods includes titleholders losing land and structures, nontitleholders having commercial structures, commercial tenants and employees in affected commercial structures under the project.
+16. The PAPs losing their livelihoods includes titleholders losing land and structures, nontitleholders having commercial structures.
 In the case of economically displaced persons, regardless of whether or not they are physically displaced, the Maha Metro will adequately compensate for the loss of income or livelihood sources.
 The entitlement matrix provides for linking of these PAPs with ongoing skill upgradation and training programs, so that they can improve, or at least restore, their income-earning capacity, production levels, and standards of living to national minimum standard.